High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

-Once we have fully reconstructed tracks, we apply acceptance and background-rejection cuts.
-The cuts on $\theta_{\mbox{tg}}$ and $\phi_{\mbox{tg}}$ limit events to the central 1.6~msr acceptance (roughly one-quarter of the full acceptance), while the cut on $y_{\mbox{tg}}$ is longer than the target and meant to reject background events or events with an incorrect reconstruction.
+Once we have fully reconstructed tracks, we apply acceptance and background-rejection cuts, summarized in Table~\ref{recon_cuts}.
+The cuts on $\theta_{\mbox{tg}}$ and $\phi_{\mbox{tg}}$ limit events to the central 1.6~msr acceptance, roughly one-quarter of the full acceptance, to maintain full acceptance of the 4~cm target at all scattering angles.
+The cut on $y_{\mbox{tg}}$ is longer than the target, and there are no real events coming from upstream or downstream of the target.
+The cut is applied to reject background events, e.g. cosmic ray triggers, and, more importantly, events where poor track reconstruction yields unphysical target quantities.
 We apply two other cuts to remove background events that are not within the acceptance of the spectrometer but which yield tracks at the focal plane.

 The $Q_3$ cut is applied to reject events that scrape the exit pipe of the $Q_3$ quadrupole.
 We project the track to the exit of the $Q_3$ dipole, 2.64~m before the focal plane, and take events only within 29~cm of the center of the vacuum pipe.
 These background events generally give poor reconstruction to the target and would largely be removed in any event, but the cut at the $Q_3$ exit allows us to clearly identify these as true background events rather than simply poor reconstruction.
-This is an important background at large $Q^2$ for kinematics where the elastic rate is extremely small but the rate just below the nominal momentum acceptance can be very large.
+This is an important background at large $Q^2$ for kinematics where the elastic rate is extremely small and the rate just below the nominal momentum acceptance can be very large.
 In this case, even a small fraction of these high-rate inelastic events that hit an aperture in a field-free region may provide a non-negligible background in the low-rate elastic peak region.
-There is no evidence that events were scraping the exit pipe of the $Q_3$ quadrupole in the right arm spectrometer.
+There is no evidence that events were scraping the exit pipe of the $Q_3$ quadrupole in the right arm.
 Note that elastic events are far from the $Q_3$ edges and the loss of events due to the $Q_3$ cut is negligible.